A Story of Hope

 A TRUSTED PARTNERSHIP

-The desire of The Sobey Foundation and Sobeys Inc. and to work in the mental health space and tackle children’s mental health is a natural progression.
+The desire of The Sobey Foundation and Sobeys Inc. to work in the mental health space and tackle children’s mental health is a natural progression.
 “The Sobey Foundation, the Sobey family, and the company are coming to this genuinely,” says Jennifer Gillivan, President and CEO of the IWK Foundation, citing other examples of their involvement such as the establishment in 2015 of the Sobey Family Chair in Child and Adolescent Mental Health Outcomes, a first in Canada.

-That depth of commitment and involvement has helped to create a relationship built on mutual trust and respect, both of which are key when tackling an issue that does not have a quick fix, says Jennifer, who was Chair of the CCHF Board of Directors when Family of Support was created.
+That depth of commitment and involvement has helped create a relationship built on mutual trust and respect, both of which are key when tackling an issue that does not have a quick fix, says Jennifer, who was Chair of the CCHF Board of Directors when Family of Support was created.
 “It takes some doing to have the patience to build the gravitas and depth across the country.
 It takes trust.
 This is a true partnership – it's not a sponsorship.”

 Jennifer Gillivan, who was Chair of the CCHF Board of Directors when Family of Support was created, says what has surprised her the most over the course of the last four years, is the volume of children and youth seeking mental health care.
 “We're seeing record levels and it's the same across the country.
 It just doesn't matter what age, what demographic, what background, what culture,” says Jennifer, who is President and CEO of the IWK Foundation.
 “And we're all working really hard to try and help.”